jowharshamshiri/ws/docs/unscrap-guide.md

 # Unscrap Tool Guide

 The `unscrap` tool restores files and directories from the `.scrap` folder back to their original locations or custom destinations.
-It works in conjunction with the `scrap` tool to provide a complete trash can workflow.
+It works in conjunction with the `scrap` tool to provide a trash can workflow.

 ## Core Concepts

 ### Restoration Types

 - **Undo Last**: Restore the most recently scrapped item
 - **Specific Item**: Restore a named file or directory
 - **Custom Destination**: Restore to a different location than the original

 ### Metadata Integration

 - Uses metadata stored by `scrap` tool to know original locations
 - Maintains file history for intelligent restoration
 - Handles missing metadata gracefully